Temporal solitons in a coherently driven active resonator: Methods

-\subparagraph*{ -10pt ACS excitation under synchronous pumping}\ \\ In this set of experiments, the 99/1 coupler is used as an input port ($\theta_{\mathrm{in}}=1\,\%$).
-The amplitude and the phase modulators are used to synchronously pump the cavity and to lock the temporal position of the solitons respectively.
-Starting in the bistable region, ACSs are spontaneously generated by manually decreasing the detuning with the PID up to the emergence of a noisy sech squared-like spectrum.
-The detuning is then increased until a stable noise-free spectrum is obtained.
-This technique leads to the generation of single ACS at $\mathcal{D}=250$ and multiple ACSs at $\mathcal{D}=6$ (see Fig.\,S3b).
+\subparagraph*{ -10pt ACS excitation under synchronous driving}\ \\ In this set of experiments, the 99/1 coupler is used as an input port ($\theta_{\mathrm{in}}=1\,\%$).
+The amplitude and the phase modulators are used to synchronously drive the cavity and to lock the temporal position of the solitons respectively.
+The Turing instability enables the formation of a single soliton without sending an addressing pulse.
+We start by stabilizing the cavity on the lower branch of the bistable region, which corresponds to the slope of the backward scan.
+We choose a PID setpoint of 44~\microw after the output coupler ($\theta_{\mathrm{out}}=10\,\%$), corresponding to a detuning of 0.3 and a quasi-CW background of 83~mW inside the cavity (see black dot in Fig.~\ref{fig_D_250}b).
+Once in a steady state, we perturb the system by increasing the setpoint, so as to reach the modulationnaly unstable region, and then bring the setpoint back to its original value.
+This technique is a slower, manual version of the frequency "kick" technique implemented in microresonators ~\cite{volet_micro-resonator_2018} and reproducibly leads to the generation of a single ACS at $\mathcal{D}=1/250$ and multiple ACSs at $\mathcal{D}=1/6$ (see Fig.\,S3b).

 \subparagraph*{ -10pt Phase noise measurements}\ \\ For all RF measurements depicted in Fig.~\ref{fig:RF}, the output coupler is the 90/10 ($\theta_{\mathrm{out}}=10\%$).
 The output power is sent to a low noise photodiode (1\,GHz bandwidth) connected to an RF spectrum analyzer with phase noise measurement capabilities (Agilent MXA-9020A).
-For the soliton state measurement, a $\sim$100\,GHz bandpass filter, shifted 2\,nm from the driving laser wavelength, is added before the photodiode.
+For the soliton state measurement, a $\sim$100\,GHz bandpass filter, shifted 2\,nm from the driving laser wavelength, is added prior to the photodiode.
 The results shown in Fig.~\ref{fig:RF}c have been averaged over five recordings.
 Each recording takes about 5 minutes.